 each performance will be chosen in consultation with the Principal

-Study teacher and submitted to t ne Programme ( Committee for
+Study teacher and submitted to t ne Programme (Committee for

 approval.
 The programme should include an oper ra scene of 10 - 15

-minutes duration and a song sele ction of 10 - 15 minutes duration.
+minutes duration and a song selection of 10 - 15 minutes duration.

 Conducting Students:

-This module will be assessed by n
+This module will be assessed by means of an end-of-year Final

 Performance Recital of 50-55 min

 assessed performances, roughly e • •

 Performance Recital of 50-55 min

 each performance will be chosen •

 Study teacher and submitted to t

 approval.
 The weighting of each

 between student and Principal St udy teacher, an a approved by the

 Programme Committee, e.g.: C+u, d a a + A Churchanak D

 Assessed Derformance 1 Student A Student B

 Assessed Performance 1 Assessed Performance 2 100% 20% 20%

 Assessed Performance 2 Assessed Performance 3 60%

 Assessed Performance 3 00%

 The performances, which will be neld in public w vill he assessed by a

 panel of examiners (at least one

 specialist extern examiner) accord •

 professional conducting engagem

 minimum weighting of 50%

 Programme notes must be provide ed written for a general audience

 with scholarly accuracy for the fir al performance

 All Students:

 See Assessment Criteria for assest conducting in Appendix 2. sing musicai pe erformance ana

 conducting in Appendix 2.

 Module Specific Assessment Arra ingements (if a nnlicable)

 Derogations from General Assess In common with n other

 Q - rogrammes, re-mark

-requests are no =
+requests are not permitted for

-ve examinations in
+performance/live examinations in

 the Conservato ire.

 Module Assessment Thresholds Module Assessment Thresholds odule

 Special Repeat Assessment Arran gements There are no su

 assessments for

 s.
 Should these

 o be re-assessed, the

 will normally take

 e following academic

 year.

-Econtial Dandings (assets as alse- المادة
+Econtial Dandings (assets as alse- الماديم ما ا نا+

 Essential Reading: (author, date, itile, publisher 1